zveric/Enviromental-Science-Notes/Anthropogenic Climate Change.md

-- Anthropogenic climate change is the result of an exess of greenhouse gasses within the atmosphere
+- Anthropogenic climate change is the result of an exess of greenhouse gasses within the atmosphere.